gmspringer32/gmspringer32.github.io/posts/song-tempo-analysis-bayes.md

 ![alt text](./pictures/songs-bayes-2.png)

-Contrary to our prior beliefs the data suggests that high tempo songs have a slightly higher \( \theta \) than low tempo songs (this is not backed up with a 95% probability interval though).
+Contrary to our prior beliefs the data suggests that high tempo songs have a slightly higher $\theta$ than low tempo songs (this is not backed up with a 95% probability interval though).

 ### Low Tempo Songs Post vs Prior